tascha/Assessment-Evaluation/2_assessment/analyzing_data.md

 <iframe width="740" height="400" border="none" src="https://www.youtube.com/embed/2kVnsbGdanI">
 </iframe>
-In this 50-minute webinar, Wendi Ackerman from Upstate Health Service Library in [New york?] provides a detailed overview of quantitative analysis in libraries.
+If you want to learn more about quantitative analysis in libraries, watch this 50-minute webinar by Wendi Ackerman from <a href="http://library.upstate.edu/">SUNY's Upstate Health Sciences Library</a>.
 </div>